-The fuel for the engine is provided from a fuel tank through a small electrical pump.
-The engine speed between idle and maximum is controlled by varying the speed of the fuel pump through an electronic controller called an ECU (electronic control unit), that is contained inside the engine.
+The fuel for the engine is provided from an external fuel tank through a small electrical pump that uses a three phase brushless motor.
+The engine speed between idle and maximum is controlled by varying the speed of the fuel pump through an electronic controller called an ECU (electronic control unit), that is connected to the engine trough a 3 wire digital data bus.